Risk Mitigation: What Is It and How Can You Do It?

 - The list goes on!

-Consider Planning That Can be Done in Advance
+Consider Planning that Can Be Done in Advance

 Considering carriers, what kind of planning ahead can you do as an employer?
 Do you want to partner with a carrier that is going to help you year-round to make you more risk-tolerant?

-If so, this individual might be coming in to do inspections every other month, giving you recommendations on how to improve your site or how to improve your training, the list goes on.
+If so, this carrier might be coming in to do inspections every other month, giving you recommendations on how to improve your site or how to improve your training, and the list goes on.
 The best part?
 Brenda Jo says that this type of support is typically free of charge if you get with the right carrier.